laibazahid26/CLAM-Based-Image-Mosaicing/README.md

 `rosbag play MH_01_easy.bag --start 45`

 Stop the rosbag by pressing ctrl-C after 20 to 25 seconds (because we are testing only).
+Also, one important thing is that I am having memory issues in my code (Stitch.py), if I run it for more than 50 images.